Click on any of the names to be taken to the page of that continent.

 Just as the Realm itself is diverse, so too is the native flora.
 Sparse shrubs can be found on the borders of desert and mountains, and numerous trees, mosses, and lichens can be found in the cold lands of Nyx.
 Seaweed and kelp are common in the aquatic territory.
 A myriad of vines, ferns, trees, and shrubs can be found in the Wilds.
 In the underground, mushrooms and other fungi can be found in abundance.

 The mountains of Arcadia provide great mineral wealth to the kingdom, and paints and dyes crafted from various materials found in the desert are in high demand among artists from other Reams.
 From Nyx comes special ice-crafted weapons and armor that won't melt unless exposed to powerful, magical flames.
+A good portion of Zaegrim'a Oqh's economy is supplemented by the trading of nzani darksteel crafts, weapons, and architectural services, though mentors for combat or knowledge are also occasionally sought after.
 The Underground is home to skilled stonemasons who often sell their wares, or hire themselves out.

 The currency in Ristell is called the sol, and is equivalent to the Allied Realms' jaden in worth and basic value.
 They come in four denominations, much like jaden: the bronze coin, the silver coin, the gold coin, and the platinum coin.